kubernetes/enhancements/keps/sig-node/5394-psi-node-conditions/README.md

 ### Goals

 This proposal aims to:
-1. Enable the kubelet to have the PSI metric of cgroupv2 exposed from cAdvisor and Runc.
-2. Enable the pod level PSI metric and expose it in the Summary API.
-3. Utilize the node level PSI metric to set node condition and node taints.
+1. Utilize the node level PSI metric to set node condition and node taints.

-It will have two phases:
-Phase 1: includes goal 1, 2
-Phase 2: includes goal 3

 ### Non-Goals